Financial-Times/careers/README.md

 All of our employees, regardless of contract status, enjoy flexible working hours, including the possibility to work from home when needed.

-Benefits of our permanent roles include
+Benefits of our permanent roles also include:
 - 25 days of holiday (30 after 2 years)
 - Flexi days
-- Work-from-home flexibility
 - 35h workweek
 - Charity giving and sponsorship: We match what you raise up to £500 and help you promote your cause
 - Give as you earn